troegerj/calibration-paper/Reduced/NLS/README.md

 This repository provides the research code for model calibration using nonlinear least-squares and uncertainty quantification in the frequentist setting.

-Routines for **uncertainty quantification** comprise uncertainty quantification in single-step calibrations using **Gaussian error propagation (first-order second moment method)** and **Monte Carlo method**.
+Routines for **uncertainty quantification** comprise uncertainty quantification in single-step calibrations using **Gaussian error propagation (first-order second-moment method)** and **Monte Carlo method**.
 The uncertainty quantification in two-step calibrations using nonlinear least-squares is provided in the subdirectory *twoStepUQ*, see Appendix G of the [related scientific publication](#related-scientific-publication) for the theoretical details.

 Three examples are provided:
 - Calibration of linear elasticity from full-field displacement data using synthetic experimental data